balena-io-modules/balena-preload/README.md

 Options:

   --app            Application ID (required)
-  --img            Disk image to preload into (required) --api-token      API token (required, or api-key) --api-key        API key (required, or api-token) --commit         App commit to be preloaded (default: latest) --api-host       API host (default: "https://api.resin.io") --registry       Image registry host (default: "registry2.resin.io") --splash-image   PNG Image for custom splash screen
+  --img            Disk image (or Edison zip file) to preload into (required) --api-token      API token (required, or api-key) --api-key        API key (required, or api-token) --commit         App commit to be preloaded (default: latest) --api-host       API host (default: "https://api.resin.io", the TLD will also be used for registry2 requests) --splash-image   PNG Image for custom splash screen

   --dont-detect-flasher-type-images Disables the flasher type images detection: treats all images as non flasher types